isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-This example is mostly borrowed from TC++PL4 pp216-218.
+This example is mostly borrowed from TC++PL4, pp. 216--218.
 You can look there for an explanation.

 The code is somewhat elaborate.